AviatrixSystems/Docs/StartUpGuides/CloudN-Startup-Guide.rst

 CloudN supports REST API that allows further automation and third party software integration.
 REST API document can be found at `this link. <http://docs.aviatrix.com/HowTos/Aviatrix_Controller_API.html>`_ For an example of how to use REST API, check out `this link. <http://docs.aviatrix.com/HowTos/aviatrix_apis_datacenter_extension.html>`__

-CloudN performs two major functions:
+CloudN performs three major functions:

 - Extend your datacenter to multi cloud (Datacenter Extension or DCCX).
 - Build encrypted tunnel to existing VPC/VNets (on-prem gateway for Site2Cloud).
+- Enable you to migrate on-prem VMs while preserving their IP addresses.

 To learn how CloudN Aviatrix Datacenter Extension works and how to build agile hybrid DevOps environments using public cloud, read `this document. <http://docs.aviatrix.com/Solutions/aviatrix_aws_meshVPC.html>`__